azuredevops619/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The import button is highlighted.](media/develop-import.png "Import")

 ```
-Note: Stop and run the transaction generator again.
+Note: Stop and run the transaction generator again from Visual studio 2019 VM.
 ```

 3. Browse to the location you extracted the MCW repo .zip file to (C:\\CosmosMCW\\) and navigate to the `Hands-on lab\lab-files\synapse` directory.
 Select the two **`.ipynb`** notebook files in the directory, then select **Open**.